MehdiGolkarAmoli/CNNImageSegmenation/README.md

 - #### MANet-ResNet
     - Using ResNet as backbone for the MANet network

----
-## Dataset
-This code is mainly to solve binary/ Multiclass semantic segmentation.
-This models not dependent to a specific dataset but for show the results, the UW-Madison GI Tract used for medical image segmentation.

 --
 ## Installation
  - These models are written in the **Pytorch** library